William Barton

 Didgeridoo

-He is currently developing a new musical language, epitomised in Heartland, in partnership with Aunty Delmae Barton and violinist Véronique Serret.
+Barton was named Queensland Australian of the Year in 2023, putting him in the running for Australian of the Year.
+He is currently developing a new musical language in partnership with Delmae Barton and Véronique Serret.

 click to download images